open-crosspost/open-crosspost-proxy-service/README.md

 Want to add support for LinkedIn, Mastodon, or another platform?
 Contributions are welcome!
 Just implement the platform interfaces in `src/infrastructure/platform/abstract/`.

+You can also contribute to the SDK packages by implementing additional platform clients or enhancing the existing functionality.

 ## License